NathanAW24/NathanAW24/README.md

 ### Hi there 👋

 I am a first year Computer Science and Design (CSD) student at the Singapore University of Technology and Design (SUTD).
-I am interested in applying Data Analytics to formulate solutions to various business problems.
+I have a keen interest in applying Data Analytics to formulate solutions to various business problems.

 <br>
 <a href="mailto:nathan.aldrich.w@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"></a>